Line a baking sheet with parchment paper or a silicone baking mat.

 Bake for 13 to 15 minutes, until the tops are golden.

-Let the scones cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool completely.
+Cool the scones on the baking sheet for 5 minutes.

 Make the Glaze